* Banks start reporting results on Thursday

 Meanwhile, Chinese President Xi Jinping called on the U.S. for a peaceful resolution with North Korea, which has warned it would launch a nuclear attack if provoked by the United States, as a U.S. Navy strike group headed toward the western Pacific.

-Investors are keeping a close track of the quarterly earnings to support lofty valuations on Wall Street, following a rally fueled by bets on Trump’s pro-growth agenda.
-The big banks unofficially kick-off the season on Thursday, with results due from JPMorgan, Citigroup and Wells Fargo.
+Investors are closely watching the quarterly earnings to support lofty valuations on Wall Street following a rally fueled by bets on Trump’s pro-growth agenda.
+The big banks unofficially kick-off the season on Thursday, with results due from JPMorgan , Citigroup and Wells Fargo.

 “It would be very important what they (banks) offer as forecast because stock prices imply better times ahead and investors are looking for assurances and positive forecasts to be issued,” said Rick Meckler, president of LibertyView Capital Management in Jersey City, New Jersey.